lwhiteley/react-router-server-complex-example/README.md

 ### Rest Configuration

 It is possible to globally configure the rest components using the general [config file](src/config.js).

-Please the the [options reference](https://florianholzapfel.github.io/express-restify-mongoose/#reference) for [express-restify-mongoose](https://florianholzapfel.github.io/express-restify-mongoose)
+Please see the [options reference](https://florianholzapfel.github.io/express-restify-mongoose/#reference) for [express-restify-mongoose](https://florianholzapfel.github.io/express-restify-mongoose)

 eg.